dcrebbin/googlexity-api/README.md

      // (Optional: defaults to infinite)
      // The maximum number of search results to use in the
-     // context of the last AI query "max_optimizations": "",
+     // context of the last AI query
+    "optimize_query": "",
+     // (Optional: defaults to true)
+     // Whether to optimize the query for search engines.
+    "max_optimizations": "",
      // (Optional: defaults to infinite)
      // The maximum number of optimized queries that will be used